neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 The Nazis saw them as polluters of the blood and the blood was part of the Nazi philosophy that also goes into the late 19th century, mid 20th century ideas of things like social Darwinism and eugenics.

-In his history of the Second World War, in the first edition of the series of books, The Gathering Storm, Winston Churchill tried his hand at describing the philosophy of the Nazis as outlined in Mein Kampf and Churchill wrote,
+In his history of the Second World War, in the first edition of the series of books, The Gathering Storm[^2], Winston Churchill tried his hand at describing the philosophy of the Nazis as outlined in Mein Kampf and Churchill wrote,

 > "The main thesis of Mein Kampf is simple.
 >
 > Man is a fighting animal.